Proper Nutrition Can Supercharge Your Performance on the Slopes

 It’s no secret that good nutrition and recovery increases maximum athletic performance, but the habit of eating right can be a challenge, especially when traveling to ski resorts with all their tempting menu choices, which are typically high in empty calories and high in (bad) cholesterol.
 Coaches make it a priority to remind their athletes to make good food choices, but keeping them on the right track has always been problematic.

-The U.S. Olympic committee now recommends that all athletes follow their Twitter account and Instagram feed to get the latest in sport specific nutrition, healthy recipes, supplement information, and easy to follow food plans.
+The U.S. Olympic committee now recommends that all athletes follow their Twitter account to get the latest in sport specific nutrition, healthy recipes, supplement information, and easy to follow food plans.
 Checking the blog on a daily basis helps ingrain the importance of thinking about good nutrition, which is always the first step in behavior change.

 Some of the most basic nutrition advice is to keep yourself hydrated with plenty of water.
 Many experienced ski coaches mandate that their athletes always have a water bottle/“recovery bottle” with them.
 This reminds them to keep on top of the dehydration curve.
 That’s why competitive ski athletes ski with a bottle strapped to their belt.
 Adding supplements to the water bottle also helps with recovery by replacing lost electrolytes.